gameroaster/pcb-fault-detection/README.md

 - my_model.tflite

 ## Known Limitations & Challenges

+- Quantization not applied
+  - The exported TFLite model is not fully integer-quantized, which may limit performance on very low-power devices.

+- Dataset size dependency
-- Limited dataset size may affect generalization
+  - Model accuracy is highly dependent on dataset size and class balance.

-- Class imbalance in PCB defect types
-- Performance sensitive to lighting and image quality
-- Accuracy can be improved with more data and augmentation
+- Hardware constraints
+  - Training requires GPU support for reasonable training time.

+- Edge deployment tuning
+  - Further optimization (INT8 quantization, pruning) may be required for real-time deployment on microcontrollers.

 ## Future Improvements
-- Increase dataset size
-- Add data augmentation
-- Use int8 quantization
+- Apply INT8 quantization for better edge performance
+- Train larger YOLOv8 variants for higher accuracy
+- Perform extensive validation using mAP metrics
+- Integrate with Android / Raspberry Pi inference pipelines

 ## Conclusion